Eugenics in France: Mortality in psychiatric institutions

 A relatively obscure fact is that thousands of people interned in French psychiatric asylums died of starvation under the Vichy regime due to food restrictions.
 This excess mortality affected between 40,000 and 50,000 people across France: 40,000 according to Max Lafont and Lucien Bonnafé; while according to Claude Quétel and Olivier Bonnet, their number is closer to 50,000.
 The majority of these deaths occurred between 1941 and 1943.
 Among the artists who perished were Sylvain Fusco, Léona Delcourt, Séraphine de Senlis, and Camille Claudel.

 Jewish victims found themselves "at the intersection of eugenics, Christian anti-Judaism, and Nazi racist and anti-Semitic policies."
 In the single Vinatier hospital, 6,000 victims perished from these restrictions, which were deliberately imposed, as other hospitals received larger food rations.

 According to Max Lafont, this cannot be regarded as a purely eugenics policy, as these individuals did not perish as a consequence of a systematic eradication program.
 Rather, they succumbed to negligence or oversight, which elicited minimal resistance.
-However, Catherine Bachelard-Jobard contends that this phenomenon may be rooted in an eugenic ideology, which relegates these individuals to "beyond the normality" established by medical professionals and the regime.
+However, Catherine Bachelard-Jobard contends that this phenomenon may be rooted in a eugenic ideology, which relegates these individuals to "beyond the normality" established by medical professionals and the regime.